Pelvic Fracture In Children

 - An external fixation device may be put on your child's hips to hold the broken bones together while they heal.
 Screws or a clamp are used to hold the device to your child's pelvic bones.

-- Surgery may be needed to return your child's bones to their normal position if the fracture is severe.
+- Surgery may be needed for a severe pelvic fracture.
 Pins, plates, and screws may be used to hold the bone together.

 When should I contact my child's healthcare provider?